ember-learn/handbook/ember-releases.md

 - Release page (index, stable, beta, LTS)
 - [Glitch Ember starter](https://emberjs.glitch.me)

-The Guides and API docs should be published just before the Release blog post.
-That way, links can be included in the blog post.
+The Guides and API docs should be published first, followed by the Release blog post.
+This way, links to the Guides and API docs can be included in the Release blog post.
 All other steps come after the blog post.

 ## Guides